- This event has passed.

 – How do I book?

-Send an email here or call Ludwig 0044 (0) 7760142495 to request a booking form.
+Send an email to email@example.com or call Ludwig 0044 (0) 7760142495 to request a booking form.
 He is always happy to answer questions or to discuss options.
 If money is an issue, we will do what we can to find solutions.

 – How does the deposit and refund procedure work?

-After November 1st, no refund of the deposit will be issued.
+After June 15, no refund will be issued.

-If for any reason we need to cancel the course, the deposit and fees will be returned in full.
+If for any reason we need to cancel the course, the deposit will be returned in full.

 If you have financial difficulties, we will do what we can to help.